LumoSQL/not-forking/doc/not-forking.md

 extract the sources and apply modifications, instead it shows some information about what has been downloaded, including a version number if available.
+- `--check-version=`VERSION checks that the not-fork tool itself is at least the version specified; it exits with status OK if so, otherwise it exits with a failure status and produces its version number on standard output.

 If neither VERSION nor COMMIT\_ID is specified, the default is the latest available version, if it can be determined, or else an error message.